If you are thinking of installing a CCTV system for your Cheshire home or business, it makes sense to talk to the experts first.

 Annual burglary figures for Cheshire West and Cheshire East are well over the 3,000 mark, and it's more than double that for criminal damage or arson.

-Cheshire Police have advice on how and where to install CCTV systems to help prevent and detect crime.
+Cheshire Police has advice on how and where to install CCTV systems to help prevent and detect crime.

 And telling the police that you have CCTV security cameras in operation can help the fight against crime and aid any police investigations as well as ensure that officers can make the best use of the installed technology.